 I developed very good money habits from my days as an undergraduate student.
 Although my parents did a pretty good job of teaching me lessons like never carrying a balance on a credit card, a lot of what I learned was through self-education.

-Much of my financial woes occurred during the ending of my Master’s Program, in which I also experienced serious post-grad stress.
-I spent all of last year on unstable income, living mostly paycheck to paycheck on a measly stipend paid monthly.
+Much of my financial woes occurred during the ending of my Master’s Program.
+It was also a time when I also experienced serious post-grad stress.
+I spent all of last year on unstable income.
+I was living mostly paycheck to paycheck on a measly stipend paid monthly.
 It was NOT easy.
 But, I still managed to make my money work for me.
 My everyday reality became learning to live on less than $1,000 a month.
 How this all happened…is honestly a miracle.
 There is no doubt in my mind that God was alongside me during that season, and with lessons that followed.

 I never automated major bills